dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 {% endraw %}
 {% endhighlight %}

-We've now included both our compiled CSS and empty Javascript files into our base template to be used throughout our app!
+We've now included both compiled CSS and empty Javascript files into the base template to be used throughout our app!

 In order to make use of Bootstrap we need to install jQuery, so run the command: